caro28/chiron/README.md

 # Chiron
-Chiron is a tool for aligning pre-modern and literary texts with translations in multiple languages
+Chiron is a tool for aligning pre-modern and literary texts with translations in multiple languages.

 ## Pipeline models
 1. LaBSE, Feng et al. (2020)